 A subsidiary district to the City of East Palo Alto could be created to continue providing wastewater services.
-In accordance with State law (Gov. Code, §57105), the City would have to comprise at least 70 percent of land area and at least 70 percent of the registered voters within the subsidiary district, both of which appear to be met by the City of East Palo Alto.478 Under this option the District is not dissolved and becomes a subsidiary district of the City with the East Palo Alto City Council serving as the governing board of the subsidiary district and the sewer service becoming a public works function.
+In accordance with State law (Gov. Code, §57105), the City would have to comprise at least 70 percent of land area and at least 70 percent of the registered voters within the subsidiary district, both of which appear to be met by the City of East Palo Alto.
+Alto City Council serving as the governing board of the subsidiary district and the sewer service becoming a public works function.